Krisanu029/spss_project/README.md

 # spss_project
-# Project on Performance of Cell operators for Pre-paid connection users across different urban and rural areas in oridsha
+# Project on Performance of Cell phone operators for Pre-paid connection users across different urban and rural areas in oridsha

 Different statistical and market Research techniques are used in this project.